Fix Your Screen Time Woes

 - Make a re:activity idea jar and have the kids pick an activity when they're bored.

 - Make sure you have fun, active alternatives available.
+The rights toys and gear can make a big difference.

 How much is too much?
 Experts recommend: